FC Barcelona in international football: European Cup / Champions League

 The European Cup was inaugurated in 1955, with Barcelona's arch-rivals Real Madrid winning the first five editions.
 In 1959, Barcelona entered this competition for the first time, after winning the 1958–59 La Liga season.
 Until the 1990s, the club had little success, apart from their runner-up places in 1961 and 1986.
 In 1992, Johan Cruyff's Dream Team won their first European Cup with a 1–0 win against Sampdoria.
-Since then, Barcelona has won the competition four additional times, in 2006, 2009, 2011 and 2015.
-Barcelona has established itself as one of the strongest sides in European competition, when measured in UEFA coefficients.
+Since then, Barcelona has won the competition four additional times, in 2006, 2009, 2011 and 2015, and has established itself as one of the strongest sides in European competition, when measured in UEFA coefficients.

 Cup Winners' Cup

 The Cup Winners' Cup started in 1960, but it took three years until Barcelona participated for the first time.
 In their first edition, they were eliminated in the first round by Hamburg SV.
-In 1969, Barcelona's second participation, they advanced to the final, but were beaten by Czechoslovakian side Slovan Bratislava.
+In 1969, Barcelona's second participation, they advanced to the final, but were beaten by Czechoslovak side Slovan Bratislava.
 The first success came in 1979 when Barça defeated Fortuna Düsseldorf in the final 4–3 after extra time.
-This maiden success was emulated in 1982, 1989, and in their last participation in 1997, after another runner-up place in 1991, before the cup was re-organised into the UEFA Cup in 1999–2000.
+This maiden success was emulated in 1982, 1989, and in their last participation in 1997, after another runner-up place in 1991, before the cup was merged into the UEFA Cup in 1999–2000.
 Barcelona's four victories are the competition's record.